dusmcd/mcscript_v3/README.md

-# McScript Programming language v.
+# McScript Programming Language v.
 3.0

 **How to use**
 - In the home directory, run `make main`